 Mia: Linda Garneau takes the cake.
 She really creates your ideal working environment and relationship.
 She’s unbelievable to work with.
 I just finished her latest show, The Waiting Room, with her company, Helix Dance Project, and some of the words that kept circling through the cast were compassion, generosity and love, to list a few.
 I felt lucky and grateful everyday to be in that rehearsal room.
 She’s a master of MANY crafts.
 People will work with her til the end of time.

 Nikki: Name one of your favourite artists to work with and why? (ie; another dancer, choreographer, musician etc)

 Mia: This is a hard one to narrow down.
 But I think I will go with Vlad.
 For people who don’t know him, he’s known for his ability to tell a story through dance.
 I’ve never cried more than when watching his work.
 Working with him as a dancer, he creates some of the most complicated, intricate but beautiful movement I’ve ever done.
 To this day, (after knowing him for over 10 years) he still creates movement that only he can duplicate.
 It’s that intricate.
 But he loves finding organic movement with each person he’s setting choreography for.
 In my opinion, he’s shaped some extremely stunning dancers that are currently working in this industry.

 Mia: I feel like there’s something so unique about each dancer that has come from Toronto.
 High levels of talent and skill, are present, but something individual about each one.
 However, I’d say perseverant, technical and respectful are some of the qualities that Toronto dancers are known for.

 Nikki: Any advice for emerging dancers and choreographers working/training in Toronto?

-THANK YOU GEORGE FOR SHARING YOUR LOVE & PASSION WITH T.D.O.T.
+THANK YOU MIA FOR SHARING YOUR LOVE & PASSION WITH T.D.O.T.
 XO